Denilson15/movie-watchlist-api/README.md

 # 🎬 Movie Watchlist Search

-A vanilla JavaScript movie search and watchlist manager powered by the [OMDb API](https://www.omdbapi.com/).
-No frameworks.
-No build step.
-Pure static deployment.
+A fully functional movie search and watchlist manager built with **vanilla JavaScript**, powered by the [OMDb API](https://www.omdbapi.com/).
+This project demonstrates how to build a responsive, interactive web app **without any frameworks or build tools** — just HTML, CSS, and JavaScript.

 > 💡 No AI was used in the development of this project.
 AI tools were utilized solely for documentation purposes, such as generating this README.
 I believe in building a strong foundation in programming while also learning how to effectively use AI tools as part of a modern developer workflow.